 Almost all myeloma patients will experience relapse (the cancer returns after a successful course of treatment) and/or the disease will become refractory (the cancer does not respond to treatment).
 The choice of a treatment regimen at relapse is affected by many factors including previous therapy, rate of relapse, patient health, and genetic abnormalities.

 In some instances, if the patient had a good response to a drug or combination of drugs initially, that treatment option may be repeated.
-Trying one or more of the other therapies that are typically used in initial treatment is another option.
-These include the following drug combinations:
+Treatment can include the following drugs and combinations:

 - Bortezomib (Velcade®), lenalidomide (Revlimid®), dexamethasone

 - Carfilzomib, lenalidomide, dexamethasone

 - Daratumumab (Darzalex®), bortezomib, dexamethasone

 For information about the drugs listed on this page, visit Drug Listings.